duckinator/inq/ISSUES.md

 ## size: small

-An issue which should, in theory, be relatively simple to resolve.
+An issue which is expected to be relatively simple to resolve.

-## size: here be dragons

-An issue which we can't easily determine the complexity of.

-It could be resolved quickly, or it could be impossible to do.

 ## type: bug report

 A bug report.

+## type: documentation

+A request for additional or updated documentation.

 ## type: feature request